• Supports thyroid hormone synthesis

 L-tyrosine capsules are a sensible choice for people who want a structured, evidence-based approach to focus and cognitive performance without relying on heavy stimulation.
 Its key value lies in its role in the normal synthesis of dopamine and catecholamines, and research suggesting support for cognitive performance during acute stress and high demand.
 The capsule form makes it easy to stay consistent, and consistency is essential if your goal is stable, predictable support.

-5901703243877
+Reference 5901703243877